British Wildlife of the Week

 This scorpion can naturally be found in crevices on rocky outcrops in southern Europe, but in the Britain Isles it lives a somewhat more precarious life.
 Though occasionally sighted in and around a number of coastal towns in southern England, its largest and most well-known population lives on the south-facing, sunbaked, crumbling walls at Sheerness Docks.
 Given its limited range in this country, you might think that the scorpion is a recent addition to our fauna, but it has probably been here for more than 200 years.
 This clandestine stowaway is thought to have arrived on merchant ships in the 19th century and apparently found Kent to its liking.

-The fact that such a sub-tropical animal has managed to survive here at all, especially during winter, is quite miraculous.
+The fact that a subtropical animal has managed to survive here at all, especially during winter, is quite miraculous.
 But survive they have, and the 10,000–15,000 scorpions that now live at Sheerness Docks have made it into the record books as the northernmost colony of scorpions anywhere in the world.

 Like other scorpions, the yellow-tailed scorpion glows fluorescent turquoise under ultraviolet light, blazing like a beacon.
 Why they do this is not fully understood.
 It’s certainly very useful for scientists who wish to locate scorpions at night – they merely use UV lights to illuminate them in the dark – but how do the scorpions benefit?
 Perhaps they can detect this fluorescence even under normal conditions, allowing them to locate rivals and mates more easily.